Type 1 Diabetes: Symptoms, Causes & Treatments

 2. Monitoring: People with type 1 diabetes need to eat meals at regular times and test their blood sugar several times a day to make decisions about the amount of insulin they need to take.

-In addition, the ADA’s standards of diabetes care recommend occasional A1C testing (also called glycosylated hemoglobin), which measures blood sugar levels over the prior two to three months.
-The ADA recommends that most people with diabetes have an A1C of 7 percent or lower.
+In addition, the ADA’s Standards of Medical Care recommend that people receive an A1C test (also called glycosylated hemoglobin) about four times a year.
+This measures blood sugar levels over the prior two to three months.
+The ADA recommends that most adults with diabetes have an A1C of 7 percent or lower.
+There are different A1C targets for children.
 However, you and your health care provider should decide together on the best target for you.

-3. Healthful Eating Plan: Meal planning is necessary to maintain good blood sugar control and to predict the amount of insulin needed.
-To manage diabetes and prevent complications, a healthful meal plan should be rich in whole grains, fresh fruits, and vegetables, and low in saturated and trans fats.
+3. Healthful Eating Plan: Meal planning is necessary to maintain good blood sugar control.
+To manage diabetes and prevent long-term complications, a healthful meal plan should be rich in whole grains, fresh fruits, and vegetables, and low in saturated and trans fats.
+Learn more about what to eat when you have diabetes here.

 4. Exercise: Physical activity can help reduce blood sugar levels, maintain a healthy weight, and lower the risk of diabetes-related complications.
-However, exercise can also cause blood sugar to go too low.
-People with type 1 diabetes should talk with a physician about how to adjust insulin and carb intake before starting an exercise program.
-People with type 1 diabetes who don’t have enough insulin in their circulation at the time they exercise can experience elevations in blood sugar as well.
+However, exercise can also cause blood sugar to go too low or too high.
+People with type 1 diabetes should talk with their healthcare provider about how to adjust their insulin and food intake before starting an exercise program.
+People with type 1 diabetes who don’t have enough insulin in their circulation at the time they exercise can experience a rise in their blood sugar levels.

 Type 1 Diabetes Risk Factors